What We Do

 Veronica Kissoon

 A first-generation American, Veronica is passionate about serving her community and creating opportunities for those on similar journeys.
-Originally from Cleveland, Ohio, Veronica graduated from Cleveland State University and currently serves with Pathway for Immigrant Workers and the Massachusetts Immigrant & Refugee Advocacy Coalition through AmeriCorps.
+Originally from Cleveland, Ohio, Veronica graduated from Cleveland State University and first served with Pathway for Immigrant Workers as an AmeriCorps member.
+She has since transitioned into a part-time Legal Operations Associate.
 Driven by a commitment to equity and inclusion, she advocates for lower-wage immigrant workers, empowering them through impactful service.
 In her free time, Veronica enjoys reading, solving puzzles, and knitting.

 LinkedIn